lzap/foreman-tracer/README.md

 * Foreman or Satellite
 * SystemTap enabled kernel (tested on CentOS 7/RHEL 7)

+This will not use with custom Ruby binaries like rvm/rbenv!
+Fedora or RHEL or SCL Ruby with SystemTap patches are required.

 ## Installation

     yum -y install systemtap systemtap-runtime kernel-devel-`uname -r`